 A helpful real-world reference is the ongoing community discussion on integration needs and analytics expectations, like "AI handled 47 calls today, booked 23 appointments."

-Open Source Options for Healthcare (Self-Host, Data Residency, GitHub)
+Open Source Options for Healthcare with Self-Hosting, Data Residency and GitHub

 Open source helps when you need control.
 But open source does not mean compliant by default.